Integriculture Inc. signs a joint research contract with Tokyo Women’s Medical University on cellular agriculture.

 Integriculture greatly reduces the cost of culture medium by replacing the fetal bovine serum (FBS) in the conventional culture medium with “FBS substitutes” found in common food.

-By co-culturing muscle cells and a cells that produce growth factors separately in connected bioreactors, “CulNet System” enhances the efficiency of the aforementioned low cost culture medium and thereby enables highly efficient production of clean meat.
+By co-culturing muscle cells and a cells that produce growth factors separately in connected bioreactors, “CulNet system” enhances the efficiency of the aforementioned low cost culture medium and thereby enables highly efficient production of cultivated meat.

 Integriculture Inc.（Attn: Yuki Hanyu）